 Plus, you can adjust its output settings with just a few clicks.
 Need some organizational help while you’re at it?
 Use the app’s built-in file renamer to bring some order to your image library.
 Here’s how to start Squashing.

-How to compress a picture in just two clicks
+How to reduce size of pictures in just two clicks

 To start using the app, just drag a .jpg or .png image file onto the big clamp in the app window.
 As soon as you drop it, your image will be squashed.
 Squash will let you know how much the file size was reduced by (or if it was Unsquashable).